Botox has become the go-to cosmetic treatment for wrinkle reduction and anti-aging.

 Botox Training at National Laser Institute

-Physicians, nurses and medical professionals can take our Botox and cosmetic injectables courses!
+Physicians, nurses and medical professionals can take a comprehensive Botox training course!

 Each course is divided into two sections: didactic and hands-on training.
 During classroom education, attendees will learn Botox injection techniques, patient selection and more!
 The second half of the course is spent doing clinical hands-on training in our luxury medical spa environment with scheduled clients.

-After cosmetic injectable training at National Laser Institute, attendees will have the confidence and skills to perform these cosmetic treatments in any medical aesthetics setting!
+After continuing education courses at National Laser Institute, attendees will have the confidence and skills to perform these cosmetic treatments in any medical aesthetics setting!